APrioriInvestments/typed_python/INSTALLATION.md

 Before building the modules in this repository, you will need to make sure that you have the following:
 * Python 3.6 with header files (`python3.6-dev python3.6-dbg`)
   Note that for development you will also install the debug interpreter.
-  On Ubuntu this is not so straight forward.
-You will first need to add the following PPA:
+  If you are using **Ubuntu 16** or earlier,  you will first need to add the following PPA:
   ```
   sudo add-apt-repository ppa:jonathonf/python-3.6
   ```